TERMS OF BUSINESS

 We hope that you will not have any reason to make a complaint about our Services.
 To underline how seriously we take complaints, we have a set Complaints Procedure.
 Please refer to Paragraph 24 entitled “Dispute Resolution”.

-The normal hours of opening at our offices are between 9.00 a.m. and 5:30 p.m. on weekdays and on Saturdays by appointment only between 9 am and 1 pm.
+The normal hours of opening at our offices are between 9.00 a.m. and 5:00 p.m.
+Monday to Friday.
 Messages can be left on the answerphone outside those hours and appointments can be arranged at other times when this is essential.

 8.1.1 Unless otherwise agreed in the Engagement Letter, our fees will be calculated principally by reference to the time spent by us in providing the Services at the fixed hourly rates applicable to the relevant staff.